Skip to content

 1. What cassava cat litter actually is

-Cassava cat litter is a clumping litter pressed from milled, food-grade cassava starch — the same starch used to make tapioca pearls, gluten-free baked goods, and a long list of FDA-recognized food ingredients.
+Cassava cat litter is a clumping litter pressed from milled, food-grade cassava starch, the same starch used to make tapioca pearls, gluten-free baked goods, and a long list of FDA-recognized food ingredients.
 The starch absorbs liquid and forms a clump that can be scooped, bagged, and discarded.

 Industry retail SKUs typically blend cassava starch with sodium bentonite (a naturally occurring clay) for structural strength.
 We do it differently.
-Our flagship Cassava Tofu Blend formula blends 70% cassava with 30% pea-fiber tofu — fully plant-based, no bentonite, no synthetic fragrance.
+Our flagship Cassava Tofu Blend formula blends 70% cassava with 30% pea-fiber tofu.
+Fully plant-based, no bentonite, no synthetic fragrance.
 The cassava handles speed of clumping; the pea-fiber tofu softens the pellet and improves paw feel.
 Pure cassava (100% starch) is also available in our OEM line for premium private-label buyers willing to specify a custom binder system.

 2. How it's manufactured

-- 1Incoming starch QC
+Incoming starch QC

 The blend is hydrated, extruded into 1.8–2.2 mm cylindrical pellets, surface-waxed for low tracking, then dried to moisture below 10%.
 A vibrating sieve removes fines.

 Pellets are vacuum-sealed at source into kraft, PE, or zip pouch bags (4–25 lb), cartoned, palletized, and held for export inspection.
-ASTM D6940 dust samples are pulled from each production run.

-3. HCN safety — why testing matters
+3. HCN safety: why testing matters

 Raw cassava root contains naturally occurring cyanogenic glycosides (linamarin and lotaustralin).
 When the root is damaged or processed, an enzyme can release hydrogen cyanide (HCN).
-Properly milled, dried, and tested starch is safe — the cyanogens are destroyed during industrial processing — but skipping the verification step is a real safety risk for cats.
+Properly milled, dried, and tested starch is safe; the cyanogens are destroyed during industrial processing.
+But skipping the verification step is a real safety risk for cats.

-5. Cassava : pea-fiber tofu ratios — what changes
+5. Cassava : pea-fiber tofu ratios: what changes

 Ratios below are cassava : pea-fiber tofu, not cassava : bentonite.
 We do not blend with bentonite.
 Higher cassava ratios mean faster clumping and lighter weight; higher pea-fiber ratios mean softer pellets and a higher portion of paw-friendly fiber.